mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 “Is everyone’s own Sun Face Buddha Moon Face Buddha something long or short” means: is your life long or short?
 Is your life called Sun Face Buddha, or Moon Face Buddha?

-In universal perspective, wherever you may be, there is constantly [the] stream of universal life.
+In [the] universal perspective, wherever you may be, there is constantly [the] stream of universal life.
 From this point, it is eternity; life is eternal.

-But on the other hand, in order to express eternal life we have to have a human body, a human mind, which are transitory, fleeting, ephemeral.
+But on the other hand, in order to express eternal life, we have to have a human body, a human mind, which are transitory, fleeting, ephemeral.
 We have to live [an] ephemeral existence [as] a short-lived being, just like a [mayfly].

-So that is Sun Face Buddha, Moon Face Buddha.
+So that is the meaning of Sun Face Buddha, Moon Face Buddha.
 This is a feeling of Zen Master Baso, who was about to [die].
 He was not concerned about human life too much, but he was still a human being, he knows a short life.
 But on the other hand, he was not concerned about too much of life; when the time comes to die, he has to die.

 [That] is [the] case, or story.